marcmagracia/EXP-1-Intro-To-Python-Programming/README.md

 -----

-###### Problem 3: UNPACKING LIST PROBLEM: Unpack the list writeyourcodehere into three variables, being first, middle, and last, with middle being everything in between the first and last element.
+#### UNPACKING LIST PROBLEM: Unpack the list writeyourcodehere into three variables, being first, middle, and last, with middle being everything in between the first and last element.
 Then print all three variables.

 Example:  lst = [1, 2, 3, 4, 5, 6]

 _Expected output:_
     - first: 1
     - middle: [2,3,4,5]
     - last: 6